TrueBlocks/trueblocks-core/docs/readme_templates/tools/ethNames.md

 Like `chifra abis`, this tool is useful from the command line but is primarily used in support of other tools, especially `chifra export` where naming addresses becomes the single best way to turn unintellagable blockchain data into understandable information.

 The various options allow you to search and filter the results.
-The `entities` and `tags` options are used primarily by the TrueBlocks explorer.
+The `collections` and `tags` options are used primarily by the TrueBlocks explorer.

 You may use the TrueBlocks explorer to manage (add, edit, delete) address-name associations.